TonkersTinkers/tonkerstinkers.github.io/README.md

 ### 4. Factorio MOD
 **[Server MOD]** MEGA Cities

-- **Eacv player starts their own city from scratch, stay alive and trade with other cities**
+- **Each player starts their own city from scratch, stay alive and trade with other cities**

 - **Platforms**: FACTORIO SERVER MOD
 - **Genre**: Factory